MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-04.md

 > If you don't see any Connected Environment commands in the Command Palette, ensure you have [installed the VS Code extension for Connected Environment](get-started-netcore-01.md#kubernetes-debugging-with-vs-code). -->

-## Select the VSCE Debug Configuration
+## Select the VSCE debug configuration
 1. To open the Debug view, click on the Debug icon in the **Activity Bar** on the side of VS Code.
 1. Select **.NET Core Launch (VSCE)** as the active debug configuration.

 ![](media/debug-configuration.png)

-## Debug the Container in Kubernetes
+## Debug the container in Kubernetes
 Hit **F5** to debug your code in Kubernetes!

 As with the `up` command, code is synced to the development environment, and a container is built and deployed to Kubernetes.
 This time, of course, the debugger is attached to the remote container.